Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/typography.md

 ---
 layout: docs
 title: Typography
-description: Documentation and examples for Bootstrap typography, including global settings, headings, body text, lists, and more.
+description: Documentation and examples for Boosted typography, including global settings, headings, body text, lists, and more.
 group: content
 toc: true
 ---

 ## Global settings

-Bootstrap sets basic global display, typography, and link styles.
+Boosted sets basic global display, typography, and link styles.
 When more control is needed, check out the [textual utility classes]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/text/).

 - Use a [native font stack]({{ site.baseurl }}/docs/{{ site.docs_version }}/content/reboot/#native-font-stack) that selects the best `font-family` for each OS and device.
 - For a more inclusive and accessible type scale, we assume the browser default root `font-size` (typically 16px) so visitors can customize their browser defaults as needed.